 9.6.18.3 SCS Response frame format

 The SCS Descriptor List field contains zero or more SCS Descriptor elements, as defined in 9.4.2.121 (SCS Descriptor element).
-If included, each SCS Descriptor element contains a TSPEC element to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream.
+If included, each SCS Descriptor element contains a QoS Characteristics element to describe the traffic characteristics and QoS expectations of traffic flows that belong to this SCS stream.
 Zero or more SCS Descriptor elements are present when the Status Code field value is equal to “Success” and no SCS Descriptor element is present otherwise.